2025–26 Oregon Ducks men's basketball team

-The 2025–26 Oregon Ducks men's basketball team represents the University of Oregon during the 2025–26 NCAA Division I men's basketball season.
-The Ducks are led by 16th-year head coach Dana Altman and play their home games at Matthew Knight Arena as second-year members of the Big Ten Conference.
+The 2025–26 Oregon Ducks men's basketball team represented the University of Oregon during the 2025–26 NCAA Division I men's basketball season.
+The Ducks were led by 16th-year head coach Dana Altman, and played their home games at Matthew Knight Arena as second-year members of the Big Ten Conference.
+The finished the season 12–20, 5–15 in Big Ten play to finish tied for 15th place.
+They lost to Maryland in the first round of the Big Ten tournament.

 Previous season

 The Ducks finished the 2024–25 season 25-10, 12–8 in Big Ten play to finish in eighth place.
-In the Big Ten tournament, they defeated Indiana in the second round before falling to Michigan State in the quarterfinals.
-As an at–large bid to the NCAA tournament, they were the 5–seed in the East region.
-They defeated Liberty in the first round before falling to Arizona in the second round.
+In the Big Ten tournament, they defeated Indiana in the second round before losing to Michigan State in the quarterfinals.
+They received an at–large bid to the NCAA tournament as the No. 5 seed in the East region.
+There, they defeated Liberty in the first round before losing to Arizona in the second round.